 I was first introduced to Jim Rohn when I was 31 years old and was on the verge of a dramatic change in my life.
 I loved him immediately.
-Since then, I’ve read pretty much all his books, listened to so many of his audio programs, when then were on cassette tapes.
-They are long gone, loaned and evaporated, and I can only hope that whomever has touched them, got even a tenth of what I got out of them, having listened to them many times.
+Since then, I’ve read pretty much all his books, listened to so many of his audio programs, when they were on cassette tapes.
+They are long gone, loaned and evaporated, and I can only hope that whoever has touched them, got even a tenth of what I got out of them, having listened to them many times.

 I often quote Jim because he is so dang quotable.
 He became a master of personal development, didn’t mince words, telling it like it is from his own struggles and journey.
 What a delight he has been to me, and I never met him in person.
-I am so grateful to Rod who convinced me to get involved in Shaklee, a multi-level marketing program, because he gave me the very first tape where I heard Jim Rohn speaking to a group distributors and managers in another such company in Dallas, Texas.
+I am so grateful to Rod who convinced me to get involved in Shaklee, a multi-level marketing program because he gave me the very first tape where I heard Jim Rohn speaking to a group of distributors and managers in another such company in Dallas, Texas.
 I played it over and over again, finally transcribing it to print.

-During my thirties, I bought many of his audio programs then from Nightingale-Conant.
+During my thirties, I bought many of his audio programs, then from Nightingale-Conant.
 They were pricey, but I couldn’t wait to get the next one.
 Then a couple of days ago, I noticed one of the best programs was available from Audible.com, titled, The Power of Ambition.
 I’ve been loving listening to his simple and yet exquisite wisdom and common sense all over again on my iPhone.

-Early in the program, he refers to Ben Franklin, one of the founding fathers of our constitution, whose wisdom in the mid-1700’s was well known in his Poor Richard’s Almanac writings, and his ideas and methods have stood the test of time; albeit, many are probably unaware.
+Early in the program, he refers to Ben Franklin, one of the founding fathers of our constitution, whose wisdom in the mid-1700s was well known in his Poor Richard’s Almanac writings, and his ideas and methods have stood the test of time; albeit, many are probably unaware.

 Jim shared three of Ben’s principles on success, and I delight in sharing them here.